INNVTV/NetCore-Clean-Architecture/README.md

 > I'm really not a fan of repositories, mainly because they hide the important details of the underlying persistence mechanism.
 It's why I go for MediatR for commands, too.
 I can use the full power of the persistence layer, and push all that domain behavior into my aggregate roots.
 I don't usually want to mock my repositories - I still need to have that integration test with the real thing.
 Going CQRS meant that we didn't really have a need for repositories any more.

 ## ServiceModels
-Service models that are used to accept incoming requests from  client applications.
-In most cases they will be transformed into the appropriate command or query and may have authorization and authentication details appended to from the service call.
+Service models that are used to accept some incoming requests from  client applications in order to avoid exposing MediatR request objects or to perform tasks requeired to create those objects.

+In most cases they will be transformed into the appropriate command or query using AutoMapper instance version (Core library uses static).
+After transformation manual authorization and authentication details or other details not received from clients will be appended to the Command/Query objects.
+This could be details such as account data partitions or security details derived from the authentication/authorization processes.

+**Note** AutoMapper is initialized seperatly within the Srevices project.
+The Core project will be a compiled DLL or could be a nuget package in the future and it's AutoMapper settings should have no knowledge of those in the layer above.

 **Note:** The Core libraries should have no concept of these models as they only serve the purpose of service to client communication.